saturnflyer/radiant-dashboard-extension/HELP_developer.md

 ## For Extension Developers

+First, be sure to load Dashboard first if you are adding regions to the view.
+Set up your `config/environment.rb` like

+    config.extensions = [:dashboard, :all]

+Because extensions are loaded alphabetically (the order of their names in `vendor/extensions`) An extension such as the [Blog](http://ext.radiantcms.org/extensions/30-blog) extension may add a region but due to the alphabetical loading (blog comes before dashboard) the Dashboard regions have not yet been initialized, and the Blog regions will not appear.
+To avoid this, setup your extensions to load in the proper order.

 ### Dashboard Regions

 If you would like to provide some information about your extension to users